ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Add other Hash Abbreviations #65
 - Remove URN from title #73
 - Move Community Considerations to Introduction #68
+- Move some Normative Reference to Informative #74

 draft-02